Performance benefits of Jacobs® VVA

 - Optimizes fuel consumption

 - Individual cylinder control

 - Infinite braking modulation

-- Mechanical valve life with no oil
+- Mechanical valve life with no oil as a configurable option

 How Jacobs VVA works

 Variable Valve Actuation allows real-time adjustments to valve opening and closing, maintaining accurate control of valve motion.
 By creating a hydraulic link between the cam and the valve, VVA precisely tunes the engine across its operating range.
 This allows the engine designer to extract superior performance from the engine.